marmotlab/ARiADNE-ROS-Planner/README.md

 source devel/setup.bash
 roslaunch vehicle_simulator system_indoor.launch
 ```
-Our planner can work in two of their environments: indoor and forest.
+Our planner can work in three of their environments: indoor, forest, and tunnel.

 To run ARiADNE planner, go to the planner folder in another terminal (launch your conda environment if any) and run:
 ```